AutoMQ/automq/README.md

 AutoMQ use logSegment as a code aspect of Apache Kafka to weave into our features.
 The architecture including the following main components:
 - **S3Stream**: A streaming library based on object storage offered by AutoMQ.
 It is the core component of AutoMQ and is responsible for reading and writing data to object storage.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d).
 - **Stream**: Stream is a abstraction to mapping the logSegment of Apache Kafka.
-LogSegment's data ,index and other meta will mapping to different type of stream.
+LogSegment's data, index and other meta will mapping to different type of stream.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/GUk7w0ZxniPwN7kUgiicIlHkn9d)
 - **EBS Write Data Buffer**: AutoMQ use a small size cloud block storage like AWS EBS as a write buffer to offer low latency write.
 Pay attention that this is not tiered storage and AutoMQ broker can decoupled from the data buffer completely.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/X1DBwDdzWiCMmYkglGHcKdjqn9f)
 - **Stream Object**: AutoMQ's data is organized by stream object.
 Data is read by stream object id through index.
 One stream have one stream object.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)
 - **Stream set object**: Stream set object is a collection of small stream object that aimed to decrease API invoke times and metadata size.
 [Learn more](https://docs.automq.com/docs/automq-s3kafka/Q8fNwoCDGiBOV6k8CDSccKKRn9d)